Santa Maria Antiqua: Byzantine frescoes

-The heavily layered walls of Santa Maria Antiqua host numerous frescoes of varying artistic style and adaption during its time of intense decoration from the sixth to the ninth century.
+The heavily layered walls of Santa Maria Antiqua feature numerous frescoes of varied artistic styles, dating from its time of intense decoration from the sixth to the ninth centuries.
 Each alcove, wall and altar can be attributed to different times and trends of style representative of its artists and patrons, including the Popes Martin I (649-653), John VII (705-707), Zachary (741-752) and Paul I (757-767).
 The amount of erosion and destruction makes obtaining an accurate record of the styles difficult.
 Using the fragments of the frescoes, archaeologists and historians have assembled a rough chronology of the decorations.
 Historians who study Santa Maria Antiqua often rely on contemporary churches to help create a chronology of styles and influences: in the case of Santa Maria Antiqua, this is less successful due to the fact that no other church from Late Antiquity has quite the same collection and evolution of styles through this time.
 The change of style at Santa Maria Antiqua is recognized through its layering of trends and styles.

 Rome changed hands multiple times during Santa Maria Antiqua's use.
 The defeat of the Western Roman Empire by the Goths in the fifth century gave way to Byzantine and Lombard influence in the late fifth to mid eighth centuries.
 Artists from the Greek community surrounding the church had local influence, but there was also a Byzantine administration operating atop the Palatine Hill, at the base of which is Santa Maria Antiqua.
 This continual change in influences is thought to be a determining factor in the different styles in this church.
 Influences can also be traced through remaining inscriptions: Greek in Pope Martin I's (649-653) decorations, Greek and Latin in Pope John VII's (705-707) and completely Latin in Pope Paul I's.

 The Palimpsest Wall, located in the sanctuary (number two on map) has at least six layers of decoration, representing different styles, dates and influences.
 The first two layers from the fourth to sixth century are of Ancient Roman Pagan mosaics, which quickly were replaced by the earliest frescoes of Santa Maria Antiqua.
 About two percent of these mosaics survive because they were overpainted with fresco.
 The third layer, c.
 500-550, contains remnants of Queen of Heaven, the earliest association of this title with the Virgin Mary and the Pompeian Angel.
 It is on this layer that archaeologists note the turn toward Hellenistic or Byzantine styles and away from a traditional linear Roman style.
 Layers four and five, c.
 570-655 see the complete take over of Hellenistic style from earlier Roman styles, asserting Byzantine influence in Rome.
 Layer six belongs to Pope John VII (705-707) who is responsible for the extensive repairs and decorations that currently survive.